Get backlinks from our recommended provider

 • Advertising is also a quality income source because it’s tied to traffic and doesn’t take active management every month to produce.
 Ensure you check the trend in monthly traffic from Google and other sources to see whether it’s stable or growing.
 Income multiplier: 3-5

-• Sponsored Posts are a popular source of income but not as valuable in a sale.
-That’s because the orders are not constant.
-Also, websites with too many sponsored posts that are not marked risk getting penalized by Google.
+• Sponsored posts are a popular source of income but are not as valuable in sales.
+That’s because the orders are not constant—also, websites with too many sponsored posts that are not marked risk getting penalized by Google.
 I recommend staying away from websites that host many sponsored posts.
 Income multiplier: 1-2

 • Speaking and Consulting shouldn’t generally be used when calculating a fair price for a website.
 Income from these sources is almost entirely tied to the seller, so you’ll have difficulty reproducing the sales.
 Income multiplier: 1